simplajs/simpla/README.md

 ## Installation

 Sign up for a free account on [simpla.io](https://www.simpla.io) and create a project.
-Then link the Simpla library into the `<head>` of your document, either from our high-redundancy CDN:
+Link the Simpla library into the `<head>` of your document, either from our high-redundancy CDN:

 ```html
 <head>